JacopoMangiavacchi/SwEL/README.md

 		`$ swift test`

-## Reference to Open Source library used
+# Reference to Open Source library used

-For evaluating mathematic expressions inside the AND/OR conditions this Package use the Expression library provided by Nick Lockwood and available at https://github.com/nicklockwood/Expression
+For evaluating mathematic expressions this Package use the Expression library provided by Nick Lockwood and available at https://github.com/nicklockwood/Expression